TransPennine Express (2016–2023)

 The majority of TPE's rolling stock was procured during the late 2010s under Project Nova.
 These consist of the Nova 1 BMU trainsets, the Nova 2 CAF Civity EMUs, and the Nova 3 Mark 5A fixed-formation carriages paired with Class 68 diesel locomotives.
 These replaced older rolling stock, such as the Bombardier Turbostar 170/3s and Siemens Desiro 350/4s, as well as some of their Siemens Desiro 185s, although these were still used on some routes.
 TPE had facilitated an operational shift towards more inter-city style services, although the commuter market remains important.

-In May 2023, following a period of poor performance, it was announced that the company's contract would not be renewed and the service taken over by government-owned operator of last resort TransPennine Trains on 28 May 2023, who have continued trading under the TransPennine Express name.
+In May 2023, following a period of poor performance, it was announced that the company's contract would not be renewed and the service taken over by state-owned train operating company of the same name on 28 May 2023.
 The decision to bring the service under the control of the operator of last resort was described as temporary, and it was said to be the then-UK government's intention that the franchise would be privatised again.
+Following the 2024 United Kingdom general election and the election of the pro-nationalisation Labour Party, reprivatisation has been cancelled.
+Instead the service will eventually be rolled into Great British Railways.